Byrth/Lua/addons/organizer/ReadMe.md

 ### Settings

 #### auto_heal
-Automatically /heal after getting/storing gear.
+Setting this feature to anything other than false will cause Organizer to use /heal after getting/storing gear.

 #### bag_priority
 The order that bags will be looked in for requested gear.

 #### dump_bags
-The order that bags will be used to move off unwanted gear, if not specified.
+The order that bags will be filled with unspecified gear from your inventory.

 #### item_delay
 A delay, in seconds, between item storage/retrieval.
 Defaults to 0 (no delay)

 ### Commands
+Commands below are written with their arguments indicated using square brackets, but you should not use square brackets when entering the commands in game.
+Default options are italicized.

 #### Freeze

 ```
-freeze [filename]
+freeze [bag] [filename]
 ```

-Freezes the current contents of all bags to `filename` in the respective data directory.
+Freezes the current contents of a `bag` or **all bags** to the specified `filename` or **Name_ShortJob.lua** in the respective data directory/directories.
 This effectively takes a snapshot of your inventory for that job.
+So using `//org freeze` as a Dancer named Pablo would result in freezing all of your bags in files named Pablo_DNC.lua.

 #### Get

 ```
-get [filename] [bag]
+get [bag] [filename]
 ```

-Attempts to move anything specified from `bag` to your current inventory, using `filename` as the basis.
+Thaws the frozen state specified by `filename` or **Name_ShortJob.lua** and `bag` or **all bags** and makes one attempt to move towards that state.

 #### Tidy

 ```
-tidy [filename] [bag]
+tidy [bag] [filename]
 ```

-A reverse of get - it moves out anything that is not specified.
+Thaws a frozen state specified by `filename` or **Name_ShortJob.lua** and `bag` or **all bags** and makes one attempt to purge anything currently in inventory that shouldn't be into dump bags.

 #### Organize

 ```
-organize [filename] [bag]
+organize [bag] [filename]
 ```

-A tidy and get in one operation.
-With no arguments, it will attempt to restore the entire snapshot in freeze.
+Thaws a frozen state specified by `filename` or **Name_ShortJob.lua** and `bag` or **all bags** and executes repeated Get and Tidy commands until a steady state is reached (aka. you have your gear).
+With no arguments, it will attempt to restore the entire thawed snapshot.